-Learn how to create and edit posts in WordPress here:
+To learn how to create and edit a WordPress Post, see the tutorials below:

-You can delete WordPress categories individually, or in bulk.
+You can delete categories individually, or in bulk.

-A warning message will pop up in your browser asking you to confirm the deletion.
-Click OK to permanently delete the item, or Cancel to stop …
+A warning message will appear asking you to confirm the deletion.
+Click OK to proceed, or Cancel to abort …

 How To Delete Multiple WordPress Categories

-Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you would like to reduce the number of categories by assigning your imported posts to a single category.
+Let’s say that you import product data into your WordPress site containing many different categories (e.g. an e-commerce catalog), and you want to reduce the number of categories by assigning your imported posts to a single category.
 If there are too many categories to delete one at a time, this is where the bulk delete feature can be useful.

 Important: Make sure that any posts that will be affected by deleting categories have been reassigned to an existing or new category.
-For more details on how to reassign post categories, see this tutorial: How To Edit And Delete WordPress Posts
+For more details on how to reassign post categories, go to this tutorial: How To Edit And Delete A Post In WordPress

-To delete multiple categories, click the main check box in the header row.
-This will select all items on the page.
+To delete multiple WordPress categories, click the main check box next to the ‘Name’ column title.
+This will select all category entries on the page.

-Next, go through the table and unselect any categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the check box next to the item.
+Next, go through the list and unselect categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the checkbox next to the item.

-Once you have ticked all the category entries to be deleted, choose the ‘Delete’ option from the ‘Bulk Actions’ drop down menu …
+Once you have ticked all of the items to be deleted, select ‘Delete’ from the ‘Bulk Actions’ drop menu …

-(Select the ‘Delete’ option from the ‘Bulk Actions’ pulldown menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu)

-With the ‘Delete’ option selected in the dropdown menu, click the ‘Apply’ button …
+With the ‘Delete’ option selected in the drop menu, click Apply …

 (Deleting multiple categories)